nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

 values set by the user are adjusted to the nearest value it can accept.

+Set the focus mode, to either manual (the default) or to auto (that is, auto-focus).

   adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.SET_FOCUS_MODE --es focus_mode manual

-This sets the focus mode to either manual (the default) or to auto (that is, auto-focus).
+See the width, in pixels, for the preview images published over ROS:

+  adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.SET_PREVIEW_IMAGE_WIDTH --es preview_image_width 1024

+If not specified or if set to 0, the full resolution will be used.
+The images written to disk locally are, however, always written at full resolution.

+Set the path where images are to be saved on HLP:

+  adb shell am broadcast -a gov.nasa.arc.irg.astrobee.sci_cam_image2.SET_DATA_PATH --es data_path /storage/emulated/0/Pictures/sci_cam_image2

+Normally this is set by Guest Science and should not be done manually.
+If not set, an internal default path will be used.

 To see if any images are being published one can use rviz to display the image topic (see above) or just echo the camera info: